 - A labeler so everything is neatly labeled.
 Feels better than my messy scrawl.

 - A money program that tracks your spending and updates at a click of a button.
-I like Quicken, but mint.com is also good
+Mint.com is good.

 - Automatic savings from your bank that moves money every paycheck